Earliest Structures in the Universe can be explained by a Relativistic Cosmological Perturbation Theory: Decomposition of Spatial Tensors and Vectors

-It is important to note that the velocity vector $\bm{u}_{\een\parallel}$ is not uniquely determined by the system of equations~(\ref{subeq:basis}).
-Since $\bm{u}_{\een\parallel}$ is irrotational, it is possible to supplement it with the gradient of an arbitrary function.
+Since $\bm{u}_{\een\parallel}$ is irrotational, it can be supplemented with the gradient of an arbitrary function.
 Given that the system of equations~(\ref{subeq:basis}) is invariant under the gauge transformation~(\ref{func}), where the gauge function $\xi^{\mu}(t,\bm{x})$ is given by~(\ref{eq:synchronous}), it follows~that

-is also a solution of the system~(\ref{subeq:basis}).
+is also a solution to the system~(\ref{subeq:basis}).
 As a result, the gauge modes associated with $\bm{u}_{\een\parallel}$ are given by

-This result is of particular significance in the context of the derivation of the nonrelativistic limit, as presented in Sec.~\ref{sec:newt-limit}.